 |U-Values||20mm = .29||1.04 single pane|

-Light Weight – This correlates to reduced shipping costs and quicker installations.
+This correlates to reduce shipping costs and quicker installations.
 A sheet of 25mm polycarbonate weighs only .717lbs, much less than traditional building materials.

-Design Flexibility – Polycarbonate is available in numerous colors including clear, opal, bronze, blue, and green.
-Panels can be formed to a specific radius for arched awnings or walkways.
+Polycarbonate is available in numerous colors including clear, opal, bronze, blue, and green.
+Solar forms panels to a specific radius for arched awnings or walkways.
 The physical appearance of polycarbonate lends itself to a modern style with smooth fronts.

-Environmental – Because Polycarbonate is a plastic based product, it can be recycled.
+Because Polycarbonate is a plastic based product, it is recyclable.
 Certain product lines are even available with post-consumer recycled content.